Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Minimum Bailouts Ensuring Solvency in any Given Equilibrium

-into each bank $i$.
-As doing so may trigger some repayment cascades, it is weakly optimal to start by providing those payments.
-If the economy ends up at the best equilibrium, then there is full solvency.
-If there is some freeze and the economy ends up at any other equilibrium, then there are some remaining cycles on which payments are not made and all the banks on those cycles are insolvent.
-To analyze minimum bailouts for any such equilibrium, it is then without loss of generality to restrict attention to the banks that remain insolvent in that equilibrium once the $t_i$s above have been made, redefining their portfolio values to account for those transfers and any debt payments they received from solvent banks.
+Note that it is weakly optimal for the regulator to start by providing each bank with its net imbalance $[D_i^L-D_i^A-p_i]^+$, as these payments are necessary for solvency in all equilibria and may trigger some repayment cascades.
+To analyze minimum bailouts for an equilibrium other than the best, it is then without loss of generality to restrict attention to the banks that remain insolvent in that equilibrium once net imbalances have been injected, redefining their portfolio values to account for these transfers and any debt payments they received from solvent banks.

-Consider any equilibrium other than the best, and let $S$ denote the set of banks that are solvent in that equilibrium, given these initial transfers ($t_i$s).
-For the case of the worst equilibrium, $S$ is then the largest iteratively strongly solvent set when banks' portfolios are redefined as $p_i +t_i$, but for other equilibria some additional cycles might clear and so $S$ can be larger.
-Since all banks in $S$ are solvent in the equilibrium of interest, they pay back their debts in full, and the new effective portfolio values are then: